slorop41314/SwiftTodo/README.md

 # Swift Todo List App
-Todo list build with Swift Ui and core data
+Todo list build with Swift Ui and core data with MVVM Architecture

 ## Apps information
 - This project were made using Swift and Core Data